Kwoth/NadekoBot/docs/guides/OSX Guide.md

 ####Some more Info (just in case)

--If you want to see the sessions after logging back again, type `tmux ls`, and that will give you the list of sessions running.
+-If you want to see the sessions after logging back again, type `screen -ls`, and that will give you the list of screens.
--If you want to switch to/ see that session, type `tmux a -t nadeko` (nadeko is the name of the session we created before so, replace `“nadeko”` with the session name you created.)
+-If you want to switch to/ see that screen, type `screen -r nadeko` (nadeko is the name of the screen we created before so, replace `“nadeko”` with the screen name you created.)
--If you want to kill NadekoBot session, type `tmux kill-session -t nadeko`
+-If you want to kill the NadekoBot screen, type `screen -X -S nadeko quit`

 [Homebrew]: http://brew.sh/
 [Mono]: http://www.mono-project.com/docs/compiling-mono/mac/